Weekdays 9:30am - 7pm.

 What is armpit fat?

-The origins of armpit fat are rooted in a mix of factors, many of which are beyond our control.
+The origins of armpit fat are rooted in a mix of factors, many of which are beyond our control including:

-Genetics, for instance, has a significant say in where our bodies store fat.
-Research has highlighted that numerous genetic factors influence fat storage patterns, with even greater impact on women than men.
-So, if your family tree features armpit fat, you might be genetically predisposed to it too.
+• Genetics has a significant say in where our bodies store fat.
+Research has highlighted that numerous genetic factors influence fat storage patterns.

 Fluctuations in hormones can lead to breast swelling, which can, in turn, create the appearance of excess bulge between the breast and underarm.